-ENG 231 Workshop in Fiction Writing (3-0) 3 credits
+ENG 231 Fiction Writing (3-0) 3 credits

-This course focuses on the Writing of Fiction.
-Techniques and skills of the various forms of fiction, including character and plot development as well as traditional forms are examined in class and practiced in student writing.
-Students will learn and practice strategies for brainstorming, drafting, critiquing, and revising their work, as well as the critical expertise and technical language to help them better discuss works-inprogress.
+Fiction Writing continues to develop students' skill in the elements of fiction, including structure, character, and plot development.
+Students will critique and revise their writing in workshop seminars.
+Students develop critical expertise and technical language to better discuss works-in-progress.
 Prerequisite: English 101.
 Previous experience in fiction is not required, but the student is expected to be proficient in the mechanics of writing.
 This course carries SUNY General Education The Arts credit.

-ENG 232 Workshop in Creative Nonfiction (3-0) 3 credits
+ENG 232 Creative Nonfiction Writing (3-0) 3 credits

 This course focuses on the writing of Creative Nonfiction.
-Techniques and skills of the various forms of creative nonfiction, including The Personal Essay, Memoir, Literary Journalism, Flash Nonfiction, and the Travel Essay are examined in class and practiced in student writing.
-Students will learn and practice strategies for brainstorming, drafting, critiquing, and revising their work, as well as the critical expertise and technical language to help them better discuss works-in-progress.
+Techniques and skills of the various forms of creative nonfiction, such as The Personal Essay, Memoir, Literary Journalism, Flash Nonfiction, and the Travel Essay are examined in class and practiced in student writing.
+Students will learn and practice strategies for brainstorming, drafting, critiquing, and revising their work, as well as refining the critical expertise and technical language to help them better discuss works-in-progress.
 Prerequisite: English 101.
 Previous experience in creative non-fiction is not required, but the student is expected to be proficient in the mechanics of writing.
 This course carries SUNY General Education The Arts credit.

-ENG 233 Workshop in Poetry Writing (3-0) 3 credits
+ENG 233 Poetry Writing (3-0) 3 credits

-This course focuses on the Writing of Poetry.
-Techniques and skills of the various forms of poetry, including free verse as well as traditional forms are examined in class and practiced in student writing.
-Students will learn and practice strategies for brainstorming, drafting, critiquing, and revising their work, as well as the critical expertise and technical language to help them better discuss works-in-progress.
+This course focuses on the writing of Poetry.
+Various forms and styles of poetry such as the sonnet, sestina, free verse, and ekphrasitic will be composed.
+Students will learn and practice strategies for brainstorming, drafting, critiquing, and revising their work, as well as refining the critical expertise and technical language to help them better discuss works-in-progress.
 Prerequisite: English 101.
 Previous experience in poetry is not required, but the student is expected to be proficient in the mechanics of writing.
 This course carries SUNY General Education The Arts credit.